- About SAMH.

-- Where we engage a third party to deliver a service on our behalf (for example a fulfilment house, mailchimp or survey monkey), only required data will be shared.
-This will be in line with data protection legislation and covered by a data sharing agreement.
-This means that they cannot do anything with your personal information unless we have instructed them to do it.
-They will hold your information securely and retain it for the period we instruct.
+- Where we engage a third party to deliver a service on our behalf (for example, mailchimp or survey monkey), only required data will be shared.
+This will be in line with data protection legislation and covered by a data processing agreement where appropriate.

-- SAMH may be required to share information in specific cases where we are providing a direct service/contract; or where we are required by law, for example Employment Law.
+- SAMH may be required to share information in specific cases where we are providing a direct service/contract or where we are required by law.

-- Where you have chosen to share your story to help further our work and you have given your explicit consent we may share sensitive information in materials promoting our campaigning, services or fundraising work or in specific documents.
+- Where you have chosen to share your story to help further our work and you have given your explicit consent, we may share your information in materials promoting our campaigning, services or fundraising work or in specific documents.

-- SAMH will comply and co-operate with regulatory authorities when we are legally required to do so – in such cases personal information would be passed on in accordance with the data protection legislation.
+- SAMH will comply and co-operate with regulatory authorities when we are legally required to do so.

-- Where there is a perceived threat to life due to suicidal intent or serious concern regarding a child or vulnerable adult, SAMH may be required, in-line with its duty of care, to report these concerns to the police or social work.
+- Where there is a perceived threat to life due to suicidal intent or serious concern regarding a child or a vulnerable adult, SAMH may be required, in line with its duty of care, to report these concerns to the police or social work.